Kenneth Murray (American football)

-Kenneth Murray Jr. (born November 16, 1998) is an American football linebacker for the Los Angeles Chargers of the National Football League (NFL).
-He played college football at Oklahoma and was drafted by the Chargers in the first round of the 2020 NFL Draft.
+Kenneth Rogers Murray Jr. (born November 16, 1998) is an American professional football linebacker for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Oklahoma Sooners and was selected by the Los Angeles Chargers in the first round of the 2020 NFL draft.
+He signed with the Tennessee Titans in 2024 before being traded to the Cowboys in 2025.

 Early life

 Murray attended Elkins High School in Missouri City, Texas.
 He committed to the University of Oklahoma to play college football.

 College career

 As a freshman at Oklahoma in 2017, Murray started all 14 games, recording 78 tackles and one sack and was named the co-Big 12 Defensive Freshman of the Year.
 He again started all 14 games his sophomore year in 2018, recording 155 tackles and 4.5 sacks.
 Following a junior year where he was named to the First-team All-Big 12.
-Murray announced that he would forgo his senior season to declare for the 2020 NFL Draft.
+Murray announced that he would forgo his senior season to declare for the 2020 NFL draft.

 Professional career

+Los Angeles Chargers

-Murray was selected by the Los Angeles Chargers with the 23rd pick in the 2020 NFL Draft.
+Murray was selected by the Los Angeles Chargers in the first round with the 23rd pick in the 2020 NFL Draft.
 The Chargers moved up from their second and third round selections in a trade with the New England Patriots to acquire the pick used to select Murray.

-In Week 13 against the New England Patriots, Murray led the team with 14 tackles (12 solo) and recorded his first career sack on Cam Newton during the 45–0 loss.
+In Week 13 against the Patriots, Murray led the team with 14 tackles (12 solo) and recorded his first career sack on Cam Newton during the 45–0 loss.
+He was named to the PFWA All-Rookie Team.

 On October 4, 2021, Murray was placed on injured reserve after suffering an ankle injury in practice.
 He was activated on November 13.

+On April 28, 2023, the Chargers opted to decline the fifth-year option of Murray's contract, making him a free agent in 2024.